aws/amazon-ivs-react-native-player/docs/tutorial.md

-# IVSPlayer component usage guide
+# IVSPlayer COMPONENT GUIDE USAGE

-Let's create a full working example that implements advanced `IVSPlayer` component with the control buttons and time slider.
+Let's create a full working example that implements an advanced `IVSPlayer` component with the control buttons and time slider.
 Our example will contain:

-- `IVSPlayer` component with bunch of properties like `autoplay, streamUrl, volume` or `quality`
+- `IVSPlayer` component with a number of properties like `autoplay, streamUrl, volume` or `quality`
 - Few event listeners that will help us react on specific Player events like `onProgress` or `onDurationChange`
 - Control buttons for pausing, playing and muting the player.
 - Time slider to control the current position of the video.

-## Rendering `IVSPlayer` component in your app
+## RENDERING `IVSPlayer` COMPONENT IN YOUR APP

 At the very beginning, let's create a screen where the Player will be placed.
-To render the Player on your screen just use [`IVSPlayer`](./ivs-player-reference.md) component wherever you need it.
+To render the Player on your screen just use the [`IVSPlayer`](./ivs-player-reference.md) component wherever you need it.

-> Please note that player dimensions adjust to its parent component.
+> Please note that the player dimensions adjust to the parent component.

 ```jsx
 import IVSPlayer from 'amazon-ivs-react-native';